The first step in the development process is building and prioritizing the product backlog. Use the Backlog module to perform this work.

 When working in the Backlog module, you may want to update a common attribute of many items.

 To update multiple backlog items:

-In the Grid View or Smart List View, select up to 200 items.
+In the Grid View or Smart List View, do one of the following:

 In the Bulk Update dialog box, select up to 5 fields